 Animal based industries including the pet, zoo and aquaria, racing, and livestock industries, contribute billions of dollars to the Australian economy every year.
-With increasing levels of consumer interest in the provenance of products10 and public concern about animal welfare, the adequacy of welfare standards operating within an industry is becoming a key determinant of its ongoing sustainability.
+With increasing levels of consumer interest in the provenance of food products11 and animal welfare, the adequacy of welfare standards operating within an industry has become a key determinant of its sustainability.

-Poor animal welfare standards can have a very detrimental effect on animal-based businesses and industries due to a range of consequential social and economic factors.
-According to Futureye, a 'social licence' is the implicit acceptance of an industry, business, or service by the community - "to retain this acceptance requires ongoing alignment to society's values, paying
+Poor animal welfare standards can have negative impacts on animal-based businesses and industries due to a range of consequential social and economic factors.
+According to social research specialists Futureye, a 'social licence' is the implicit acceptance of an industry, business, or service by the community - "to retain this acceptance requires ongoing alignment to society's values, paying attention to their concerns and resolving issues."12 When the practices of an industry do not align with the community's values and expectations, the industry is exposed to social licence risk.
+Public exposure can lead to community outrage, consumer boycotts, protest actions, litigation, and political and regulatory intervention.